The Song of Bernadette (novel): Plot

-The story is about the Platonic love relationship between Bernadette and “the lady” of her vision.
-Bernadette’s love for the lady attains “ecstasy” when in her presence at a grotto near Lourdes.
-The love she feels sustains her throughout the trials and tribulations which she is made to endure by doubters and by public officials who see her as a threat to the established order, which is based on a secular milieu.
+The story is about an intense love between Bernadette and “the lady” of her vision.
+Bernadette’s love for the lady attains “ecstasy” when in her presence at a grotto near Lourdes: she is so intently focused that she sees and hears nothing of her everyday surroundings.
+The love she feels sustains her throughout the trials which she is made to endure by doubters and by public officials who see her as a threat to the established order, which is based on a secular milieu.

 The lady guides Bernadette to the discovery of a stream which springs from beneath the ground of the grotto.
 The curative powers of the water are discovered by various town folk, and the word is spread by them.
-Bernadette does no proselytizing.
+Bernadette does no proselytizing; to her, this experience is about her relationship, and she insists she does not know who the lady is.

-The lady informs Bernadette of her wishes to have a chapel build on the site of the grotto, and to have processions to the site.
-Bernadette informs church and secular officials about this, but takes no action to have it done.
-Eventually, it gets done.
-Bernadette does not actively cultivate a following, but people are attracted to her by the love she radiates and by witnessing the ecstatic trance she experiences when she has visions of the lady at the grotto.
+The lady asks Bernadette to "go to the priests" to tell them of her wishes to have a chapel built on the site of the grotto, and to have processions to the site.
+Bernadette obeys, informing church and secular officials about this message, taking no other action.
+Eventually, partly due to some individuals' strong belief in the girl's visions and partly due to town officials' enlightened self-interest, the chapel is approved.
+Bernadette does not actively cultivate a following—in fact, she dislikes all the attention—but people are attracted to her by the love she radiates and by witnessing the ecstatic trance she experiences when she has visions of the lady at the grotto.